Give and Take

 According to old-school wisdom, the path to business success is looking out for yourself.
-But what if the key to thriving in the workplace isn’t pushing others down but building others up?
-Through data-based research and a host of anecdotes, Adam Grant outlines the three different types of people in every organization and explains why “givers,” those who habitually look out for the interests of others, are the key to both individual and corporate success.
+But what if the key to thriving in the workplace isn't pushing others down but building others up?
+That's the idea that Adam Grant explores in Give and Take.
+Through data-based research and a host of anecdotes, Grant outlines the three different types of people in every organization and explains why "givers," those who habitually lookout for the interests of others, are the key to both individual and corporate success.

 The average workplace is made up of takers, matchers and givers.
 Takers are those who almost exclusively act in ways that advance their own personal agendas.
 In their interactions with others, they are internally asking the question, "What can you do for me?"
 Matchers operate on a quid pro quo basis, giving in equal measure as others have given to them.
 Matchers' interactions are based on fairness, with interactions based on the idea that "If you do something for me, I'll do something for you."
 The third group, the givers, is made up of people who are characterized by serving those around them.
 The interaction of givers is based on the question, "What can I do for you?"
 Grant's research was based on interviews with 30,000 people across a variety of industries and cultures, and more than half of his respondents – 56 percent – identified themselves as matchers.
 Nineteen percent of the people in his survey pool called themselves takers, and 25 percent were givers.

 Givers at the forefront